emacs-mirror/emacs/mps/manual/source/glossary/r.rst

     reclaim

-        *Reclaiming* an :term:`object` or the :term:`storage` occupied by it is making it available for reuse after the object is no longer needed.
+        *Reclaiming* an :term:`object` or the :term:`memory (1)`
+        occupied by it is making it available for reuse after the object is no longer needed.

         This word is usually used only in connection with :term:`automatic memory management`.